AEM-X/aem-sdk-setup/README.md

 ## Usage

-Place the AEM SDK ZIP files in a directory and run the command from that directory.
-At a minimum the CLI expects an `aem-sdk-*.zip` archive.
-Optional archives such as `aem-forms-addon-*.zip` or the dispatcher tools installer can be placed next to it.
-The tool extracts everything into an `instance/` folder.
+Place the official AEM SDK ZIP files in a directory and run the command from that location.
+At a minimum the CLI expects an archive named `aem-sdk-<version>.zip`.
+The command extracts the archive into a folder next to the ZIP and copies the quickstart JARs into the `instance/` structure.
+If a folder named `install/` is present, all ZIP files within are copied to both author and publish `crx-quickstart/install` directories.

+When the CLI runs it prompts for optional installations:

+- **AEM Forms add‑on** – requires a file matching
+  `aem-forms-addon-*.zip`.
+The extracted `.far` archive is copied to both instances.
+- **Secrets** – copies a local `secretsdir/` folder and sets the required sling property files.
+- **AEM Dispatcher tools** – executes the dispatcher installer found in the SDK and moves the generated `dispatcher-sdk-*` folder to `dispatcher/`.

 ```bash
 aem-sdk-setup
 ```

 The command walks you through an interactive setup where you choose whether to install AEM Forms, secrets or the Dispatcher tools.
-The archives are extracted into an `instance/` folder and start scripts are copied for you.
+After extraction two folders `instance/author` and `instance/publish` are created containing the quickstart JARs.
+If `start_author.sh` or `start_publish.sh` exist in the working directory they are copied into the respective instance folders for convenience.

 If the ZIP files reside elsewhere you can provide the location using the `-d` or `--directory` flag: